 Others believe Tom is a Maiar like Gandalf and the other wizards who are akin to the Ainur but lesser in power.
 One wild fan theory suggests he could be a living embodiment of the world itself, composed of the concentrated goodwill of the elder forest or a reincarnated spirit of the music of the Ainur, which was used to create the world itself.

-‘The Rings of Power’ Season 2 Will Unite Tom Bombadil and the Stranger
+‘The Rings of Power’ Season 2 Unites Tom Bombadil and The Stranger

-The Rings of Power has done a wonderful job adapting Tolkiens Second Age thus far, providing deeper looks into fan favorite characters such as Galadriel (Morfydd Clark) and Elrond (Robert Aramayo), and introducing us to places and people only known in the pages of Tolkiens writings.
-Including Bombadil in this new season is not just a love letter to fans and Tolkiens work but could also be a very important piece for the battles yet to come for the fate of all Middle-earth.
+The Rings of Power has done a wonderful job adapting Tolkien’s Second Age thus far, providing deeper looks into fan-favorite characters such as Galadriel (Morfydd Clark) and Elrond (Robert Aramayo), and introducing places and people only known in the pages of Tolkien’s writings.
+It’s still unclear what his full role will be this season, but including Bombadil is not just a love letter to fans and Tolkien’s work but could also be a very important piece for the battles yet to come for the fate of all Middle-earth.

 Follow the Agents of Fandom socials for all the latest entertainment news and reviews.